MediciNova (NASDAQ:MNOV) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a research note released on Saturday morning.
+StockNews.com initiated coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a report issued on Sunday morning.
 The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-Buckingham Strategic Partners purchased a new stake in shares of MediciNova during the 4th quarter worth $27,000.
-Qube Research & Technologies Ltd purchased a new stake in shares of MediciNova during the 4th quarter worth $37,000.
-Bailard Inc. purchased a new stake in shares of MediciNova during the 1st quarter worth $75,000.
-Capricorn Fund Managers Ltd purchased a new stake in shares of MediciNova during the 4th quarter worth $144,000.
-Finally, State Street Corp boosted its position in shares of MediciNova by 7.1% in the 1st quarter.
-State Street Corp now owns 142,298 shares of the biopharmaceutical company’s stock worth $380,000 after buying an additional 9,449 shares in the last quarter.
-15.57% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the business.
+Buckingham Strategic Partners acquired a new position in shares of MediciNova in the fourth quarter valued at approximately $27,000.
+Qube Research & Technologies Ltd acquired a new position in shares of MediciNova in the fourth quarter valued at approximately $37,000.
+Bailard Inc. acquired a new position in shares of MediciNova in the first quarter valued at approximately $75,000.
+Capricorn Fund Managers Ltd acquired a new position in shares of MediciNova in the fourth quarter valued at approximately $144,000.
+Finally, State Street Corp raised its position in shares of MediciNova by 7.1% in the first quarter.
+State Street Corp now owns 142,298 shares of the biopharmaceutical company’s stock valued at $380,000 after buying an additional 9,449 shares during the last quarter.
+Hedge funds and other institutional investors own 25.41% of the company’s stock.

 MediciNova Company Profile